 North Carolina boasts three major league sports teams and 19 NCAA Division I schools, giving sports fans plenty of teams to cheer.

 The NFL's Carolina Panthers compete in the NFC South and play home games at the Bank of America Stadium in Charlotte.
-The Panthers joined the NFL in 1995 and have made two Super Bowls, losing to the New England Patriots in Denver Broncos.
+The Panthers joined the NFL in 1995 and have made two Super Bowls, losing to the New England Patriots and the Denver Broncos.

 The Hornets joined the NBA as an expansion franchise in 1988.
 Successes have been fleeting, and the Hornets have never won a title in franchise history.
 The once-Michael Jordan-owned team plays games in the 19,000-seat Spectrum Center.